wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 <a href="#PythonMacVersion">The version of Python that comes with Apple Mac OSX is obsolete</a> and needs to be <a href="#UpgradePython">updated</a>
 with <a href="#XCode">XCode</a>.

-To use Python3 as the default version for the python command, set an alias python=python3 in you Mac's ~/.bash_profile.
+To use Python3 as the default version for the python command, set in you Mac's ~/.bash_profile

+   <pre>alias python=python3</pre>

-Despite all this hassle, Python is the preferred language of Artificial Intelligence and Machine Learning at the forefront of computer science innovation today.
+Despite all this hassle around versioning, Python is the preferred language of Artificial Intelligence and Machine Learning at the forefront of computer science innovation today.
 The heavy use of math in AI and ML means it's best to
 <a href="#AnacondaInstall">
 install Anaconda</a> and use conda commands (instad of Miniconda or pip with virtualenv).